Bank of America Co. (NYSE:BAC) Shares Sold by Rock Creek Group LP

-Rock Creek Group LP reduced its stake in Bank of America Co.
-(NYSE:BAC) by 12.5% during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 22,031 shares of the financial services provider’s stock after selling 3,152 shares during the period.
-Rock Creek Group LP’s holdings in Bank of America were worth $531,000 as of its most recent SEC filing.
+Rock Creek Group LP lessened its holdings in shares of Bank of America Co.
+(NYSE:BAC) by 12.5% during the 3rd quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 22,031 shares of the financial services provider’s stock after selling 3,152 shares during the quarter.
+Rock Creek Group LP’s holdings in Bank of America were worth $531,000 as of its most recent filing with the SEC.

-A number of other institutional investors also recently made changes to their positions in the business.
+Several other institutional investors and hedge funds have also modified their holdings of the company.
 Lenox Wealth Advisors LLC grew its position in shares of Bank of America by 111.9% during the second quarter.
 Lenox Wealth Advisors LLC now owns 1,106 shares of the financial services provider’s stock worth $26,000 after acquiring an additional 584 shares during the last quarter.
 Fiduciary Planning LLC purchased a new position in Bank of America in the 3rd quarter valued at $26,000.
 AlphaMark Advisors LLC grew its position in Bank of America by 135.4% in the 2nd quarter.
 AlphaMark Advisors LLC now owns 1,264 shares of the financial services provider’s stock valued at $30,000 after buying an additional 727 shares during the last quarter.
 Crewe Advisors LLC grew its position in Bank of America by 363.3% in the 3rd quarter.
 Crewe Advisors LLC now owns 1,390 shares of the financial services provider’s stock valued at $33,000 after buying an additional 1,090 shares during the last quarter.
 Finally, Provident Wealth Management LLC purchased a new position in Bank of America in the 3rd quarter valued at $35,000.
-Institutional investors own 68.19% of the company’s stock.
+68.19% of the stock is currently owned by institutional investors and hedge funds.

 The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 24th.
 Stockholders of record on Friday, December 4th will be issued a dividend of $0.18 per share.
 This represents a $0.72 dividend on an annualized basis and a dividend yield of 2.99%.
 The ex-dividend date of this dividend is Thursday, December 3rd.
 Bank of America’s dividend payout ratio is 24.49%.

 A number of equities analysts recently weighed in on the stock.
 Deutsche Bank Aktiengesellschaft upgraded shares of Bank of America from a “hold” rating to a “buy” rating and lifted their price objective for the company from $27.00 to $29.00 in a research report on Thursday, September 3rd.
+JPMorgan Chase & Co. lifted their price objective on shares of Bank of America from $26.00 to $27.50 and gave the company an “overweight” rating in a research report on Tuesday, October 6th.
 TheStreet upgraded shares of Bank of America from a “c+” rating to a “b-” rating in a research report on Tuesday, August 25th.
-Seaport Global Securities assumed coverage on shares of Bank of America in a research report on Wednesday, July 8th.
-They issued a “neutral” rating on the stock.
-DA Davidson lowered shares of Bank of America from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $27.00 to $25.00 in a research report on Thursday, July 9th.
-Finally, Credit Suisse Group reiterated a “buy” rating and issued a $31.00 price objective on shares of Bank of America in a research report on Monday, August 3rd.
+Societe Generale upgraded shares of Bank of America from a “hold” rating to a “buy” rating in a research report on Tuesday, July 7th.
+Finally, DA Davidson lowered shares of Bank of America from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $27.00 to $25.00 in a research report on Thursday, July 9th.
 One research analyst has rated the stock with a sell rating, nine have issued a hold rating and thirteen have issued a buy rating to the stock.
 Bank of America currently has an average rating of “Buy” and an average price target of $29.31.

 Bank of America Company Profile